 Secondly, these same professionals are able to administer Vivitrol, supervise a person’s progress while taking this medication, and work with patients to determine when it is appropriate to help them wean off of this medication.
 In sum, each step of an individual’s treatment experience can be monitored while he or she is taking Vivitrol within this type of program.

 Thirdly, while taking Vivitrol, a person is able to effectively participate in the therapeutic interventions that are offered within medication-assisted treatment.
-Individual therapy sessions, which allow patients to process their experiences and emotions with a counselor in a one-on-one setting, are offered in this type of care and can help men and women develop the confidence and skills needed to remain on the path of recovery.
-Additionally, group therapy sessions, which include several patients and one or more counselors, are also offered and can help men and women receive the information, support, and guidance that they need to hold true to their treatment goals.
+Individual therapy sessions, which allow patients to process their experiences and emotions with a counselor in a one-on-one setting, are offered in this type of care and can help individuals develop the confidence and skills needed to remain on the path of recovery.
+Additionally, group therapy sessions, which include several patients and one or more counselors, are also offered and can help individuals receive the information, support, and guidance that they need to hold true to their treatment goals.

 In conclusion, receiving Vivitrol while participating in medication-assisted treatment can provide several advantages for a person who desires to live a life that is no longer controlled by heroin or prescription painkillers.